The best 10 day Scotland itinerary

 Cairngorm Mountain

-Take the funicular railway up Cairngorm Mountain for spectacular views across the national park.
-Even if you're not hiking, the mountain restaurant has panoramic views and an excellent Scottish breakfast
+Take the funicular railroad up Cairngorm Mountain for spectacular views across the national park.
+Even if you're not hiking, the mountain restaurant has panoramic views and an excellent Scottish breakfast.

 Loch an Eilein